 For more information on our loan policies, click here.

 Because we want to return Interlibrary Loan books to the supplying library in a timely manner, ILLs can be renewed one time only for a period of one (1) week.
+If materials are needed for longer, please contact the ILL department at email@example.com.

 When renewing an item over the website a pop-up box will appear showing whether your item was successfully renewed.
 If the item cannot be renewed the pop-up box will include an explanation.
 Items that were successfully renewed will show the new due date.

-Most items may be renewed up to two times, assuming that the item isn’t on hold for another patron.
+Most items may be renewed up to four times, assuming that the item isn’t on hold for another patron.
 Please bear in mind that the renewal period starts on the day that the item is renewed.

 This means that if you wait until the day that an item is due to renew it, you will get the most time with the item.
 If you do this for a second renewal, you could have the item for the maximum possible checkout period.